cyber-carpentry/group1-machine-learning-project/README.md

 * Kaiwen Chen
 * Ekincan Ufuktepe

-### Description of Deliverables

-All of these deliverables have been published as DockerHub images and can be easily used simply by running a DockerHub container.

-The following directories contain:
-* mnist: builds and trains a basic neural network using the mnist dataset to recognized handwritten numbers
-* mnist_XX: allows the user to change parameters and optimization scheme of basic neural network model fashion-mnist

-1) Reproducibility of both datasets and models

-   If you want to get the trained model for the classifications of

-   `$ docker pull <image>`

-   `$ docker run -it <image>`

-2) Reusability of neural network models

-   `$ docker pull <image>`

-   `$ docker run -it <image>`

-3) Reusability of datasets

-   `$ `

-4) Reusability of datasets and models

-   `$ docker pull <image>`

-   `$ docker run -it <image>`

-### Hands-on Instructions
+### Hands-on Instructions for Running Docker Images

 1. Log-on to a machine that is prepared with Dockerhub.
 It can be your own computer, a Jetstream instance or other virtual machine.
 If you use a Jetstream instance, a medium sized instance of Ubuntu 18.04 Devel and Docker v1.22 is suggested.

-2. From the command line interface, docker pull the image from DockerHub.
+2. From the command line interface, docker pull the image from DockerHub (see below for image descriptions).

  `$ docker pull <image>`

+ For example:  `$ docker pull <image>`

-3. Use docker to run the desired image.
+3. Use docker to run the desired image (see below for image descriptions).

  `$ docker run -it <image>`

+ For example:  `$ docker run -it <image>`

 4. If applicable, follow the prompts to get the model built and trained.

+5. To exit the container, type the following at the command prompt.

+ `$ exit()`

+### Description of Deliverables

+All of these deliverables have been published as DockerHub images and can be easily used simply by running a DockerHub container.

+1) Reproducing basic neural network models for mnist and fashion-mnist

+mnist: <image>
+fashion-mnist: <image>

+These two docker images will build containers that provide basic trained neural network models for the MNIST and Fashion-MNIST dataset, respectively.
+The MNIST model is set to run using 1 epoch and the RMS optimization scheme.
+The Fashion-MNIST model is set to run using 4 epochs and the X optimization scheme.
+Sample output is provided in each of the docker containers, which a new user can use to determine if the model builds have run successfully.

+2) Modifying basic neural network models for mnist and fashion-mnist

+mnist: <image>
+fashion-mnist: <image>

+These two docker images will build containers that provide basic trained neural network models for the MNIST and Fashion-MNIST dataset, respectively, that can be adjusted based on user input.
+Users can change the number of epochs and/or the optimization scheme for each model to try and improve reliability and reduce loss.

+3) Reusability of datasets **

+mnist: <image>
+fashion-mnist: <image>

+4) Replicability of basic neural network models for mnist and fashion-mnist

+mnist: <image>
+fashion-mnist: <image>

+These two docker images will build containers that provide basic trained neural network models for the MNIST and Fashion-MNIST dataset, respectively, that can be adjusted based on user input and run using new datasets.
+Users can change the number of epochs and/or the optimization scheme for each model to try and improve reliability and reduce loss as well as select new training and test data sets.